jmbertin/jmbertin/README.md

 [Docker - Inception](https://github.com/jmbertin/Inception) - 42 school curriculum.
 This project allows you to discover and become familiar with Docker and its tools, building a functionnal local Wordpress website.

 [Kubernetes - Inception_of_things](https://github.com/jmbertin/Inception_of_things) - 42 school curriculum.
 A minimal introduction to Kubernetes.
 It's a deep dive into system administration, leveraging technologies such as K3S, K3D, Vagrant, and Argo CD to set up a virtual environment and deploy web applications.

+[Cloud 1](https://github.com/jmbertin/Cloud_1) - 42 school curriculum.
+A minimal introduction to cloud management.
+This project aims to deploy WordPress sites simultaneously on several servers, in the cloud, using Ansible.

 <br>

 </details>